 - Washington: Recreational use of cannabis is fully legal in Washington.
 There are no restrictions on CBD.

 - West Virginia: Farmers in West Virginia are not allowed to sell commercial Hemp.
 However, the sale and use of industrial Hemp is statewide.
 Therefore, there is no fear of using CBD oil in West Virginia.

 States Where it is Illegal to Buy CBD Oil

-- Kansas: Unlike other states, residents cannot introduce or pass legislations.
+- Kansas: Unlike other states, residents cannot introduce or pass legislation.
 Therefore, it is totally illegal to use, sell, or buy CBD oil in Kansas.